SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 You can also choose a [splash theme](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#themes-editor) here for your entertainment, while waiting for the build tool to finish.

 Note: You can cancel a build run anytime by pressing the Escape key.

+## Configuration Plugins

+Since Release 2.7, the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) has been extended with a plugin mechanism as well, to allow developers to create specialized configuration editors, that are integrated in the configuration tool.
+Each plugin cam define one or more tabs to be integrated into the configuration tool tabbed editor view.

+When the configuration tool starts up, in a first step a single file in the [Sources/Plugins](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Sources/Plugins) folder will be included using the AutoHotkey #Include directive: [Configuration Plugins.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Configuration%20Plugins.ahk).
+This will load all the plugins for the configuration tool that are part of the standard distribution of Simulator Controller.
+To allow you to create and include your own plugins without needing to modify the above file, a second initially empty *Configuration Plugins.ahk* will be included from the special location *Simulator Controller\Plugins* folder, which is located in your *Documents* folder.
+This special location has been created by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) and will not be overwritten by future distributions of Simulator Controller.
+So feel free to include your own plugins from this second *Configuration Plugins.ahk* file.

+A plugin must create an object that implements the protocol shown below, and must register this object with the configuration tool by calling

+	editor := ConfigurationEditor.Instance
+	editor.registerConfigurator(translate("Chat"), new ChatMessagesConfigurator(editor.Configuration))

+The first argument for *registorConfigurator* must supply a label for the editor tab used for the configuration plugin and the second argument represents the configurator object mentioned above.
+The simple protocol this object has to implement, is as follows:

+	class MyConfigurator extends ConfigurationItem {

+		createGui(editor, x, y, width, height) { ... }

+		loadFromConfiguration(configuration) { ... }

+		saveToConfiguration(configuration) { ... }

+	}

+The method *createGui* is called by the *editor* to create the widgets for the configuration plugin.
+All widgets must be created using the AutoHotkey *Gui* command in the window defined by *editor.Window* in the boundaries *x* <-> (*x* + *width*) and *y* <-> (*y* + *height*).
+*loadFromConfiguration* (inherited from [ConfigurationItem][https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk]) is called during the initialization process.
+It must load the initial state from the configuration.
+Please note, that the *createGui* method had not been called yet.
+The third method of the protocol, *saveToConfiguration*, will be called, whenever the user wants to save the current state of the configuration tool.